 Severity of injury

-Regardless of whether it’s called “minor” or “major,” the damage and harm that a shock can cause will depend on several factors:
+Regardless of whether it’s called “minor” or “major,” the damage and harm that an electric shock can cause will depend on several factors:

 - How much electrical current or voltage is involved